This article applies to:

 - Revu 2017 & below

 You can open an external PDF file directly in Revu by modifying your browser settings and selecting Revu as your default PDF viewer.

-- Go to your browser settings and locate PDF documents by searching for PDF in the settings search bar.
+- Go to your browser settings and enter PDF in the search bar to get to PDF settings.

-- Enable download PDF files.
-In chromium-based browsers, you will see something similar to ‘Download PDF files instead of automatically opening them in the browser.’
+- After navigating to PDF settings, select Download PDFs or its equivalent.
+In other browsers, you’ll see something similar to ‘Download PDF files instead of automatically opening them in the browser.’

-- Next, go to Default apps under your system settings and select Choose default apps by file type.
+- In Windows, go to Default apps under your system settings, and select Choose default apps by file type.